Dr Westcott is a GP who describes himself as an atheist doctor and wants

 Why do apparent miracles so often relate to cancer?

-I find it interesting that the majority of claims for miraculous cures
+I find it interesting that so many claims for miraculous cures

 concern recovery from cancer.
 These are certainly highly impressive and